eduser25/binance-prom-exporter/README.md

 ```

 Supports binance.com, uses binance.us by default though.
-By default, exports coin values for coins in wallet where balance `!=0` (uses USD trade values) - can be overriden by `trackAllPrices`.
+By default, exports only coin values for coins in wallet where balance `!=0` (uses USD trade values) - can be overriden by `trackAllPrices`.

 ```
 ./binance-pricer  --help